 For those particularly agile and brave, you can climb to the top and walk along the looming bluffs to admire the unique landscape that is the Drumheller Valley.
 The climb isn’t too daunting because I did it with a coffee in one hand and camera in another… it just took me a lot longer than a super nimble 5-year old climbing machine.

-If you look closely at the photos above, the black line in the rock is a coal layer (what the Native Americans called fire rock) and is the reason many towns cropped up in the Drumheller area.
+If you look closely at the photos above, the black line in the rock is a coal layer (what the Indigenous called fire rock) and is the reason many towns cropped up in the Drumheller area.

 Because these coal seams are above ground, are flat, and sub-bituminous (no methane gas), mining in the Drumheller Valley was less dangerous than many other coal mines in Canada.